 Adele manager's relief after suspects arrested over concert tickets scam

-Adele's manager has had his identity impersonated for more than a year in order to fraudulently get concert tickets, his lawyer has said.
-Lawyer Brian Bieber said his client's name had been used in attempts to get memorabilia and tickets to see musicians including Katy Perry, Drake and Pharrell Williams.
+Adele's manager has had his identity impersonated for more than a year in order to fraudulently get concert tickets, his lawyer has said. http://www.belfasttelegraph.co.uk/entertainment/music/news/adele-managers-relief-after-suspects-arrested-over-concert-tickets-scam-35694607.html Adele's manager has had his identity impersonated for more than a year in order to fraudulently get concert tickets, his lawyer has said.

 Add your comments below